znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 Abstract
 --------

-that we gathered from Spotify.com.
-We built linear and non-linear prediction models of the total steams of the songs, and improved the performance of the prediction comparing with the baseline model.
-We also segmented the songs into 5 groups through unsupervised algorithm, and assessed the popularity trend of different groups through the entire year.
+In this project, we gathered data from Spotify.com, and built linear and non-linear prediction models of the total streams of the songs, and improved the performance of the prediction comparing with the baseline model.
+We also segmented the songs into 5 groups through unsupervised algorithm, and assessed the popularity trend for different groups throughout the entire year.
 The result of this project can help digital music servers improve playlist song recommendations, and help record companies make album promotion decisions.

 Introduction
 ------------

 Popular music market is remarkably large, especially in recent years.
-Pop songs inspire generations from all walks of life.
-Every day, oceans of pop tracks jump on to the Top 200 List of Spotify.
-In this project, we analysed the data of the 2018 popular music database from Spotify.com, with the aim of helping digital music servers to improve playlist song recommendations, and, helping record companies to make album promotion decisions according to the predictions on the playing streams.
+Songs inspire generations from all walks of life.
+Every day, oceans of tracks jump on to the Top 200 List on Spotify.
+In this project, we analyzed the data of the 2018 popular music database from Spotify.com, with the aim of helping digital music servers to improve playlist song recommendations, and helping record companies to make album promotion decisions according to the predictions on the playing streams.

-This project mainly answered the following questions: first, predict the streams of the tracks; and second, analysis the pattern of the popularity trend.
-As for the first question, we used stepwise method, the lasso method and the random forest and boosting to build a prediction model of track streams, with the features of the songs and the albums as predictors.
-As for the second question, we firstly used PCA and K-means to cluster the songs by features, dividing songs into different categories; then we plotted the trend of the popularity of different types of songs, showing the changes in the trend of listener's tastes.
+This project mainly answered the following questions: first, predict the streams of the tracks; and second, analysis of the pattern of the popularity trend.
+As for the first question, we used stepwise method, the lasso method and the random forest and boosting to build a prediction model of track streams, having features of the songs and the albums as predictors.
+As for the second question, we firstly used PCA and K-means to cluster the songs by features, dividing songs into different categories; then we plotted the trend of the popularity of different types of songs, showing the changes in the trend of listeners' tastes.

 Data
 ----

-The dataset that we used comes from Spotify.com.
 Spotify is one of the biggest digital music servicers that includes a variety of songs.
 From <https://spotifycharts.com>, we downloaded the weekly data of the top 200 songs in the US.
 The data in year 2018 gives us access to 1,497 different songs.

-Thanks to Spotify's public API, we also have access to the data on the song features.
-We used python robot to gather the data of song features, artists information and album information.
+Thanks to Spotify's public API, we also had access to the data on the song features.
+We used python robot to gather the data of song features, artists and album information.
 In the end, the formal dataset includes the following variables:

 <b>Table1: Variable Descriptions</b>